Palinghamer/KBRobot/README.md

 To get started, create your `user-config` file using `generate_user_files.py`, this file contains the [Wikidata domain you intend to edit, as well as your login credentials](https://www.wikidata.org/wiki/Wikidata:Pywikibot_-_Python_3_Tutorial/Setting_up_Shop#Configuration).

-> ⚠️ **CAUTION:** The configuration determines which Wikimedia site the bot will edit.
+> ⚠️ **Warning:** The configuration determines which Wikimedia site the bot will edit.
 When testing, the language and domain should be set to “test” to avoid edits to the live website.

 Generate your `user-config` file: